eclipse-archived/ceylon-lang.org/documentation/1.0/tour/language-module.md

             }
         }

-        doc "The system-defined identity hash value of the instance..."
+        "The system-defined identity hash value of the instance..."
         see (identityHash)
         shared default actual Integer hash {
             return identityHash(this);